-The strange quark number density ($n_S$) as a function of the Temperature (T) is shown in Figure.\,\ref{fig:1}.
-The coloured lines in each case, corresponding to nine beam energy values (7.7 GeV, 11.5 GeV, 14.5 GeV, 19.6 GeV, 27.0 GeV, 39.0 GeV, 62.4 GeV, 130 GeV, 200 GeV).
-The $n_S$ vs.T graph have Poisson like nature, with its maxima at around T $\sim$ 160 MeV in case of infinite volume and around T $\sim$ 190 MeV for finite volume case.
+The strange quark number density ($n_S$) as a function of the temperature (T) is shown in Figure.\,\ref{fig:1}.
+The colored lines in each case, correspond to nine beam energy values (7.7 GeV, 11.5 GeV, 14.5 GeV, 19.6 GeV, 27.0 GeV, 39.0 GeV, 62.4 GeV, 130 GeV, 200 GeV).
+The $n_S$ vs.T graph has a Poisson-like nature, with its maxima at around T $\sim$ 160 MeV in the case of infinite volume and around T $\sim$ 190 MeV for finite volume case.

-Now, at the two sides of the maxima, the first order derivative or the slope of these curves (positive or negative) has maxima.
+\\ Now, at the two sides of the maxima, the first order derivative or the slope of these curves (positive or negative) has maxima.
 The region between these two points is the critical region.
 So, we can expect that the critical end point lies near the maxima of these graphs.
 The green points refer to the values of critical temperature for each beam energy obtained from theoretical calculations.
 For each line, the green points are at the base of the Poisson curve.
-The red points corresponds to the beam energy points obtained using Eq.\,(\ref{eq:7}) and Eq.\,(\ref{eq:8}).
-The black points refer to similar calculation, correspond to the HRG model \cite{hrg_data}.
+The red points correspond to the beam energy points obtained using Eq.\,(\ref{eqn.7}) and Eq.\,(\ref{eqn.8}).
+The black points refer to similar calculations, corresponding to the HRG model \cite{hrg_data}.
 For the infinite volume case, both the red and black points lie near the maxima of the lines.
-But for the finite volume case, the points lie at far left from the maxima.
+But for the finite volume case, the points lie far left from the maxima.
 PNJL and HRG model based calculations for BES energies are close to each other and the calculated $T_c$ values are close to 235 MeV for both the finite and infinite cases.

-The $n_S/T^3$ vs. T graphs in Figure.\,\ref{fig:2} have the same Poisson like nature.
-So, the nature of the slope of these curves, changes at the neighbourhood of the maxima.
+The $n_S/T^3$ vs. T graphs in Figure.\,\ref{fig:2} have the same Poisson-like nature.
+So, the nature of the slope of these curves, changes at the neighborhood of the maxima.
 Therefore, we can expect that the critical point is present near the maxima of these curves too.
-In case of infinite volume, for lower beam energy (7.7 GeV, 11.5 GeV), the red and black points lie near the maxima of the lines.
+In the case of infinite volume, for lower beam energy (7.7 GeV, 11.5 GeV), the red and black points lie near the maxima of the lines.
 But, as the energy value increases, the points shift to the right of the maxima more and more.
 For finite volume case, these points are at the left of the maxima for each line (energy).
 The critical temperature points (green) lie near the base of the lines, for each case.